ichw172/GetCleanData/README.md

 7. Select the columns containing the filtered feature set into a new dataset.
 8. Read the activity label file into a dataset and merge with the dataset to get the activity name.
 9. Label the dataset with the descriptive names from the feature name file.
-10. Transpose the dataset to get a "skinny dataset".
-11. Aggregate the dataset to get the average of the variables.
+10. Melt and recast to get the average of the variables.